h2oai/h2o-3/h2o-docs/src/product/upgrade/H2ODevPortingRScripts.md

 - `oobee`: The out-of-bag error estimate is now computed automatically (if no validation set is specified).
 - `stat.type`: This parameter was used for SpeeDRF, which is no longer supported.
 - `type`: This parameter was used for SpeeDRF, which is no longer supported.
-- `keep_cross_validation_splits`: This parameter is used for cross-validation, which is not currently supported.

 ###New DRF Parameters